Visual Storytelling Newsletter

 Here’s the thing.

-Through this simple act of kindness and value-add content, hopefully this Shlomi Ron guy has left a positive impression on you.
+Through this simple act of kindness and value-added content, hopefully, this Shlomi Ron guy has left a positive impression on you.

 And here comes an unexpected plot twist.

-But what if this Shlomi Ron character is in fact a computer generated virtual avatar that doesn’t exist, like Lil Miquela - a virtual influencer on Instagram?
+But what if this Shlomi Ron character is a computer-generated virtual avatar that doesn’t exist, like Lil Miquela - a virtual influencer on Instagram?

 Hey, if you never met me in person, these days you never know, right?